The San Francisco model of AIDS care: The model for AIDS care

 Other organizations include The San Francisco AIDS Foundation, which provided financial and social assistance, food donations, and education programs through community forums discussing AIDS therapy, sexual risk reduction, and AIDS virus antibody testing.
 This program also provided aid through telephone hotlines and physical referrals.
 The Hospice of San Francisco and the Visiting Nurse Association provided in-home and special care, allowing patients to reduce overall hospitalizations and maintain the option of having an at-home death.
 People with AIDS Alliance was a network of AIDS patients that emphasized the importance of people with AIDS as vital members of their communities and not as victims.
 This program supported AIDS patients by advocating and providing education, recreational programs, retreats and support groups for them.

-In addition to established organizations, professionals would volunteer time to assist patients.
-Interior designers created comfortable spaces, legal workers helped make wills, florists provided flowers, and other people would donate food, games, and toys for the patients and their families.
-Specific support groups were available to meet any circumstance, for example, groups for inpatients, Hispanic women, or the transgender community; they were also available for the care-takers, burdened with the death toll of so many patients.
-As a result, it became essential to adopt this new form of care— focusing on the social and psychological implications of this disease.
-Mobilization against AIDS includes caring for the sick, and increased involvement— not only on stopping the infection itself.
+A growing body of research during the HIV/AIDS epidemic began to highlight the relationship between food insecurity and HIV outcomes, which helped to inform the development of the "Food is Medicine" (FIM) approach and other nutrition-based interventions.
+FIM initiatives aim to reduce chronic illnesses and food insecurity through diet and nutrition.
+While food has been used as a form of medicine throughout human history, "the community-based strand of FIM had origins in the HIV/AIDS epidemic".
+Studies have shown that "food insecurity is associated with increased HIV transmission risk behaviors and decreased access to HIV treatment and care".
+In some contexts, individuals experiencing food insecurity were more likely to get involved in sex work or engage in transactional sex to obtain food, in which negotiating safe sex practices could become more difficult.
+These findings demonstrated the importance of addressing nutritional needs as part of comprehensive HIV care, and they contributed to the emergence of the community-based FIM approaches.

+One FIM-based organization that emerged during this time was Project Open Hand, which delivered meals to people with AIDS.
+The organization was founded under the recognition of the importance of social services and nutritious foods for those infected with HIV, as treatment for HIV did not exist at the time.
+In doing so, Project Open Hand addressed the nutritional needs of individuals with AIDS, and it provided them with social support and human connection, helping to affirm the dignity of patients who were often marginalized.
+Project Open Hand, along with other programs and organizations at the time, formed the basis for which the approach of FIM emerged out of San Francisco.